apppackio/apppack-docs/src/how-to/using-redis.md

     apppack create redis my-redis
     ```

-This command requires manually configured AWS credentials.
+This command requires administrator access.

 ## Enabling the Redis add-on for your application